 And since getting people together with Unified Numbering results in the sale of NumberNames, Outbank’s database is getting used right out of the gate.
 It’s basically the core of the payment and accounting system everyone uses to help each other get signed up in the network.
 It’s also how you can transfer credits to others on your phone or computer and make money by helping with the expansion of Unified Numbering.

 Aside from transfers and managing the money in your account one of the many eventual uses for Outbank will be akin to those of a credit union.
-Outbank will begin its banking related functions processing low to no interest loans to supporters who need help financing their Unified Numbering related endeavors.
+Outbank will begin its banking related functions processing no interest loans to supporters who need help financing their Unified Numbering related endeavors.
 As the network grows so will everything else and it’s all going to be self financed by members via Outbank.

 The aforementioned initial loans from OutBank will help grow the network and the end goal is to use it for as many retail banking applications as possible.
 And like all things Unified Numbering, we can use the profits for the network instead of handing them over to big banks or big biz.
 And who wouldn’t like to see this happen?